angelopoerio/misc/common_ds/README.md

 # common_ds
-Common data structures in C
+Common data structures and algorithms in C